Morrill donation boosts Garrett's streetscape project

 Streets and Parks Superintendent Eric Mossberger told board members work has begun on the new sidewalk project along the 300-500 blocks of South Randolph Street, including removal of trees.

-The chassis for the department’s new dump truck was delivered to Selking International of Fort Wayne last week and is now at W.A.
+The chassis for the department’s new dump truck has been delivered to Selking International of Fort Wayne and is now at W.A.
 Jones in Columbia City to compete the build.

-Concrete contractors continue to work on the city pool, and crews continue to spray for mosquitoes and run the street sweeper.
+Concrete contractors continue to work on the city pool.
+Crews continue to spray for mosquitoes and run the street sweeper.
 Summer help will finish painting the curbs this week, Mossberger added.

+A report from Code Enforcement Officer Tara Smurr showed 34 violations from Aug.
+18-31.
+Violations include high grass and weeds, rubbish, harborage of vermin and vehicles.

 The infrastructure at Brennan Estates should be completed by the end of the week, according to Electric Utility Superintendent Dave VanDerbosch, including all cable, wire transformers and secondary pedestals.

 A pad mount transformer has been set as part of an upgrade at St. Joseph Church.
-A scheduled outage is planned Oct.
-2-3, a Friday and Saturday.
+A scheduled outage is planned for Friday and Saturday, Oct.
+2-3.

 City crews will be installing three-phase underground service for a new service building at Best Deal Auto Sales on S.R.
 8. A new transformer has been ordered, with delivery set for the week of Sept.
 21.